traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 [.build-lists: true]

-# JSON on Arduino
+# Is JSON on Arduino a thing?

 ![left fit](photos/serial-arduino.png)

-- Hey, there's an Arduino JSON library
+^ Hey, there's an Arduino JSON library

-- Wow, it worked!
+^ Wow, it worked!

+---

+# [fit] But this was a bad decision

 ---